How does £400 energy bills discount work? When will cost of living payment 2022 be paid - and who will get it

-The support will be issued to some 29 million households in six instalments over a period of six months to ensure people have financial support throughout the cold winter months.
+The government support will be issued to some 29 million households in six instalments over a period of six months from October to ensure people have financial support throughout the cold winter months.

-The £400 discount is non-repayable and is part of the £37 billion cost of living emergency support scheme set out by ex-Chancellor Rishi Sunak earlier this year to aid households this winter.
+The £400 discount is non-repayable and is part of the £37 billion cost of living emergency support scheme set out by former Chancellor Rishi Sunak earlier this year to aid households this winter.

 All households in England, Scotland and Wales with a domestic electricity connection are eligible to receive the support.

-The government has said there is no need for households to contact energy suppliers concerning this as customers will be automatically eligible.
+There is no need for households to contact energy suppliers concerning the payment as customers will be automatically eligible.

 When will the discount be paid?

 The £400 discount will be administered by energy suppliers and paid to consumers over a six month period starting from October 2022.

 A discount of £66 applied will be applied to household energy bills in October and November, rising to £67 each month from December through to March 2023.